axr6077/ParticleTrajectory/README.md

 ## Requirements
 * Chrome/Firefox/Microsoft Edge
 * Considerable GPU power for 30+ fps
+* Any IDE that supports Python, HTML and JS for development

 ## Validation
 Based on real spectral data and predictive models with external parameters affecting orbit.
 It considers superluminal speeds as well.
 It doesn't consider presence of dark matter yet.
 The entity is a stellar mass BH hence validating the visual GR model.